HOW WE CAN REMOVE THE RICH FROM POWER

 The way we can remove the rich from power is to create the circumstances that will cause a critical mass of soldiers to a) refuse any orders they may get to attack people who want to remove the rich from power and b) use their weapons to help the egalitarian revolutionary movement defend itself against anybody who may attack it violently**.
 This is how the rich lose power!

-The movement needs to be one that explicitly declares its goal to be egalitarian revolution (for the reasons given below****).
+The movement needs to be one that explicitly declares its goal to be egalitarian revolution (for the additional important reasons given below****).
 It needs to involve people in every walk of life in challenging the unequal and undemocratic status quo on the grounds that it violates the values of egalitarianism.
 And it needs to promote people standing in solidarity with each other for these values and in defense***** against those who attack them.
 Only this kind of movement--very large and very determined--will be able to gain the support of soldiers that is required to remove the rich from power.

 The first step towards building this egalitarian revolutionary movement is for people to discover that the vast majority of people want an egalitarian revolution.
 Click here to see how you, personally, can do this.